Generic Name: Fluphenazine Injection (floo FEN a zeen)

 - If you are 65 or older, use fluphenazine injection with care.
 You could have more side effects.

-- Taking fluphenazine injection in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking fluphenazine injection in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Fluphenazine Injection) best taken?